Belize News, Reporter.bz – REPORTER NEWSPAPER

 NEMO has issued the ALL CLEAR at 3:05pm.
 There is no longer a Tsunami threat to the coast of Belize.

-Update: The USGS and upgraded the earthquake which occurred in the ocean between Cuba and Jamaica of Cuba as a magnitude 7.7 earthquake.
+The USGS and upgraded the earthquake which occurred in the ocean between Cuba and Jamaica of Cuba as a magnitude 7.7 earthquake.

-The Government of Jamaica has issued a TSUNAMI WARNING for the coastal areas of the country.
-A tsunami warning means that hazardous waves of 3 feet or greater is expected within the next hour.
-All residents should seek higher ground immediately.
+Shortly after the quake the Government of Jamaica issued a tsunami warning, which means that hazardous waves of 3 feet or greater is expected within the next hour.

 The quake happened at 2.10pm.
 Jamaica Time, and was centered 86 miles northwest of Montego Bay, Jamaica, and 87 miles west-southwest of Niquero, Cuba.